How to buy the best blender

 If you’re into making smoothies and milkshakes or love homemade soup, then a blender is a nifty and useful addition to your kitchen – the best blenders can blitz your ingredients to a smooth consistency in seconds.

-But do you need a traditional jug blender or would a personal blender like the Nutribullet suit you better?
+But do you need a traditional jug blender or would a personal blender such as the Nutribullet suit you better?
 And what features are really useful to have?

-In this expert guide and video above, we'll tell you what to look for when you begin your jug blender hunt, how much you'll need to spend to get a decent one and whether the Nutribullet blender is worth the hype.
+In the expert guide and video above, we tell you what to look for when you begin your jug blender hunt, how much you'll need to spend to get a decent one and whether the Nutribullet blender is worth the hype.

 Just want to know which blenders are best?
 Go straight to our in-depth blender reviews.